On Dirichlet Series Involving $\zeta(s)$ and Extensions of the Euler-Mascheroni Constant: Main Results

-\end{thm} In the above theorem, $\log A_{-1}(0)$ coincides with the first Stieltjes constant $\gamma_1$ (see, e.g., \cite[1.12 (17)]{erdelyi}).
-Theorems~2.3 and~2.4 indicate that the case $m=1$ is exceptional, while obtaining comparably simple closed forms for $D(n,m;\mu)$ with $m\geq 2$ is in general a difficult problem, reminiscent of the situation for $\zeta(s)$ at odd integer points $s \geq 3$.
-Nevertheless, it is possible to derive the following representations for the corresponding series. \begin{thm} Let $n, \mu \in \mathbb{N}$.
+\end{thm} In the above theorem, $\log A_{-1}(0)$ coincides with the first Stieltjes constant $\gamma_1$ (see, e.g., \cite[1.12\,(17)]{erdelyi}).
+Theorems~2.3 and~2.4 show that the case $m=1$ is exceptional.
+In contrast, obtaining comparably simple closed-form expressions for $D(n,m;\mu)$ with $m \geqslant 2$ seems to require the introduction of a broader class of arithmetic constants.
+Nevertheless, one can derive the following identities. \begin{thm} Let $n,\mu\in\mathbb{N}$.
 Then